 - Logistics needs to be effectively planned & executed

-- Sales works to ‘pull’ product through to meet their demand, but in reality Supply end up ‘pushing’ a volume into the supply chain – and planning / operations have to deal, on an ad-hoc basis, with the resulting process decisions, inventory surpluses and shortfalls.
+- Sales works to ‘pull’ product through to meet their demand, but in reality, supply ends up ‘pushing’ a volume into the supply chain – and planning/operations have to deal, on an ad-hoc basis, with the resulting process decisions, inventory surpluses and shortfalls.

-The end result is a fragmented process, which is departmentalised, sub-optimised and reactive.
-It is often more based on intuition than facts, is biased and does not effectively plan to maximise overall profit for the business.
+The end result is a fragmented process, which is departmentalized, sub-optimized and reactive.
+It is often more based on intuition than facts, is biased and does not effectively plan to maximize overall profit for the business.

 Best Practice Planning for Dairy Processors

-For the Dairy Industry the key is to balance the milk supply with an optimal product mix, taking into account market and pricing fluctuations, processing constraints and optimal batch sizes / minimising changeovers, while building inventory to meet demand – all the while maximising profit.
+The key is to balance the milk supply with an optimal product mix, taking into account market and pricing fluctuations, processing constraints and optimal batch sizes / minimizing changeovers, while building inventory to meet demand – all the while maximizing profit.

 Dairy processors can meet the unique complexities of the industry by successfully implementing a more mature planning approach that incorporates Integrated Business Planning (IBP) and is supported by supply chain optimization.

 Integrated business planning (IBP) improves the effectiveness of planning processes by aligning and synchronizing an organization across all functions, with the objective of improving financial performance.
 IBP represents a holistic model of the company’s supply chain that does a better job of linking strategic planning with operational planning and financial planning.
 IBP does not discard S&OP – it adds value from the perspective of working to better implement S&OP.